Osterburg (Altmark): Sights

 After the town hall dating from 1668 had burnt down in 1761 the present town hall was built in 1771.
 It was renovated and enlarged in 1879 and 1905.

+Most of the medieval city wall was demolished in the 19th century, but a small part was left and can be visited beside the school Markgraf-Albrecht-Gymnasium.

 Saint Nikolai Church was built in a romanic style with three naves in 1188.
 In the 15th century it was transformed into a gothic hall church which was renovated in 1890.
 Its pulpit dates from 1598.
 The baptismal font was made of bronze in 1442 and the organ dates from 1824.

 The Neptune Fountain in front of the church was made in Italy at the beginning of the 20th century.
 Originally it belonged to the castle of Rönnebeck, a village about 8 km from Osterburg.
 The castle was demolished in 1947 and the statue was placed in the Market Place of Osterburg in 1950.

 The museum Osterburger Kreisheimatmuseum which was founded in 1936 is in a half-timbered house dating from 1762.

 The municipal library is in Kreyenbergsches Haus, a half-timbered house dating from 1770 at the Market Place (Großer Markt).